The Canadian River Heritage Award

 NOMINATIONS ARE NOW CLOSED FOR THE 2021 CANADIAN RIVER HERITAGE AWARD (formerly the Bill Mason Award)

 The Canadian River Heritage Award is offered by the Canadian Heritage Rivers System in partnership with the Canadian Canoe Museum.
-The award recognizes the invaluable efforts of an individual Canadian to celebrate, protect and conserve Heritage Rivers for future generations.
+The award recognizes the invaluable efforts of an individual Canadian to celebrate, protect and conserve river heritage for future generations.

 If you know of a river champion who has positively contributed to Canada's river heritage, and has had a profound and lasting influence on communities and their heritage, please submit a nomination.